GwendolyneFreddy/Infinity-Animations/README.md

 #### Mac OS X

-Unfortunately, this mod is not currently fully compatible with OS X because a few components patching exe file do not support OS X. If you wish to make it so, please post your interest in the <a href="http://www.shsforums.net/forum/594-infinity-animations/">forum</a>.
+:warning: Unfortunately, this mod is not currently fully compatible with OS X because a few components patching exe file do not support OS X. If you wish to make it so, please post your interest in the <a href="http://www.shsforums.net/forum/594-infinity-animations/">forum</a>.
 (It may help to examine your game launcher and the contents of the existing patch in an editor if you have any technical expertise.)

-However, since EE games don't need to be patched to benefit from Infinity Animations, it can be installed on Mac OS X EE games.
+&#128541; However, since EE games don't need to be patched to benefit from Infinity Animations, it can be installed on Mac OS X EE games.

 Infinity Animations for EE for Mac OS X is distributed in the same compressed archive and includes a WeiDU installer.